Top of Mrs. Buttersworth

 The only route (so far) is the west side of the formation.
 Climb the tower via three pitches passing a few bolted anchors to the spectacular summit.
 Descend via rappels the same was you climbed up.
 A minimal rack is needed.

 To access this area, drive across the historic Rockville bridge

 and follow the dirt road as it turns west.

 As you travel down this road keep and eye out for a dirt road on the left (south) side of the road.
 This road will take you to a dirt parking area.
 Any local can direct you how to get there.
 Last I knew, you could camp for FREE at this parking area.
 Times change quickly in this area, so that may not still be the case.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Eagle Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Eagle Crag:

 Tooele Tower 5.10a 6a 18 VI+ 18 E1 5a Utah

 : Zion National Park